opensearch-project/documentation-website/_migrations/index.md

 ### Architecture overview

-The Migration assistant architecture is based on the use of an AWS cloud infrastructure, but most tools are designed to be cloud-independent.
+The Migration assistant architecture is based on the use of an AWS Cloud infrastructure, but most tools are designed to be cloud-independent.
 A local containerized version of this solution is also available.

 The design deployed in AWS is as follows: